hushfile/hushfile/API.md

 --------------
 `/api/file?fileid=abcdef&chunknumber=N` This request returns the encrypted filedata for the specified fileid, chunk number N, or HTTP <code>416 Requested Range Not Satisfiable</code> and a JSON error if the chunk doesn't exist in the following format: {"fileid": "blah", "status": "Chunk number N does not exist"}

+If the upload is unfinished the server must instead return HTTP <code>412 Precondition Failed</code> and a json error in the following format: {"fileid": "blah", "status": "Upload is unfinished."}

 GET /api/metadata
 ----------------------
 `/api/metadata?fileid=abcdef` This request downloads the encrypted metadata for the specified fileid.

+If the upload is unfinished the server must instead return HTTP <code>412 Precondition Failed</code> and a json error in the following format: {"fileid": "blah", "status": "Upload is unfinished."}

 Hushfile Server API - Other API Functions
 ======================================